 The pstricks driver is intended for use with the "pstricks.sty" macro package for LaTeX.
 It is an alternative to the eepic and latex drivers.
 You need "pstricks.sty", and, of course, a printer that understands PostScript, or a converter such as Ghostscript.

-PSTricks is available via anonymous ftp from the /pub directory at Princeton.edu.
+PSTricks is available at http://tug.org/PSTricks/.

 This driver definitely does not come close to using the full capability of the PSTricks package.